ioannis-papikas/database-changelog/README.md

 ## Database Snapshot
 In addition to the changelog, there is an extra folder called `snapshots` which keep track of the different versions of the database as a full sql dump file.

+## Usage
+The logic for using this database version history logger is to sync developers using virtual "tickets" for recording database changes.
+We can propose the following workflow:
+* Create manually a record on the `version_history` table to get the next version
+* Based on the version that you got, build your changelog sql file, according to the folder structure and your team's template files.